 If it’s raining where you are, it’s about to getting more beautiful with the sounds of Shoeb Ahmad” Lauren Laverne, BBC 6Music

-Shoeb Ahmad offers a rich and extensive background in Australian music, creating idiosyncratic music over the last decade.
-Using guitar, keyboard, voice and computer, Shoeb works both as singer/composer and improviser when performing solo or as a member in a number of groups including Agency, Spartak and formerly in Tangents.
-Many of these projects also feature Shoeb’s talent as a producer and engineer, with a unique sensibility to sonic space coming to the fore.
+Sia Ahmad offers a rich and extensive background in Australian music, creating idiosyncratic sounds over the last decade and more.
+Using guitar, voice and electronics, she works both as singer/composer and improviser when performing solo work as Shoeb Ahmad, in collaboration with artists such as Gwenno and Liars, as one half of the duo Spartak and formerly of Tangents.
+Many of these projects also feature her talent as a producer and engineer, with a unique sensibility to sonic space coming to the fore.

-Combining both acoustic and electronic approaches to music-making, Shoeb has released a diverse range of original music – including the critically acclaimed Watch/Illuminate on English label Mystery Plays Records – while also collaborating with numerous directors and choreographers to provide sound design and soundtrack material for live theatre and dance works.
-More recently, Shoeb has begun to explore installation pieces and composition for chamber ensembles, taking inspiration from 20th Century avant-classical works, Indian ragas and minimalist electronic music.
+Combining both acoustic and electronic approaches to music-making, Sia has released a diverse range of original solo music – including the critically acclaimed Watch/Illuminate and “quiver” – while also collaborating with numerous directors and choreographers to provide sound design and soundtrack material for live theatre and dance works.
+Parallel to this work, she continues to explore installation pieces and composition for chamber settings, taking inspiration from 20th Century avant-classical works, Indian raga form and minimalist electronic music.